w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/slides.md

 * **Event logs**
   * _Central repo to store event logs from many applications; _ shard on app name or event type
 * **CMS, blogging platforms**
-  * _The absence of a predefined schema _ _fits well_ _ within content management systems (CMS) or website management applications, to handle comments, registrations and user profiles
+  * _The absence of a predefined schema _fits well_ within content management systems (CMS) or website management applications, to handle comments, registrations and user profiles
 * **Web Analytics or Real-Time Analytics**
-  * _The ability to update only specific fields _ enables fast update of analytical metrics
+  * _The ability to update only specific fields_ enables fast update of analytical metrics
   * _Text indexing_ enables real-time sentiment analysis and social media monitoring
 * **E-commerce applications**
-  * _Schema flexibility is often required _ to store products and orders, as well as to enable schema evolution without incurring into refactoring or migration costs
+  * _Schema flexibility is often required_ to store products and orders, as well as to enable schema evolution without incurring into refactoring or migration costs

 # Document: real use cases

-**Adversting** ** services**
+**Advertising services**

 * MongoDB was born as a system for banner ads
   * 24/7 availability and high performance